A Guide to Annual Limits for Pet Insurance

 What Is a Pet Insurance Annual Limit?

-The maximum annual payout from an insurance policy is known as an annual benefit limit.
-An annual limit for pet insurance is the amount your pet insurance provider can pay up to on covered costs, after you’ve met your deductible, for the year.
+The annual limit for pet insurance is the most your pet insurance provider will pay for covered healthcare costs in a policy year, after you’ve met your deductible.
 If you receive a vet bill after you’ve already hit the annual limit for your policy year, those expenses likely won’t be covered.
+(Paying your deductible doesn’t count against your annual limit.)

-At MetLife Pet, we offer fully-customizable dog insurance and cat insurance plans.
-You can choose an annual limit from $500 – $25,000 in $1,000 increments.
-You can also enroll multiple pets in one policy with a shared annual limit and deductible.1,2,3
+At MetLife Pet, we offer fully customizable dog insurance and cat insurance plans.
+You can choose an annual limit from $500 – $25,000 in $1,000 increments or go with an unlimited benefit.
+You can also enroll multiple pets in one policy with a shared annual limit and deductible.1

 What are per-incident limits?

-In addition to annual limits, some pet insurers also place caps on specific incidents.
+Some pet insurers place caps on treatment for a specific injury or illness, known as per-incident limits.
 For example, if the per-incident limit for a cruciate ligament injury is $5,000, once that cap is reached, you’ll be responsible for any additional costs related to it until your policy period resets.

-MetLife Pet has no per-incident limits — you can be reimbursed on covered costs up to your annual limit.1,4
+MetLife Pet has no per-incident limits — you can be reimbursed on covered costs up to your annual limit.1 This can help you stress less if your pet develops a chronic condition or needs to be treated multiple times for the same injury.

 How Do Pet Insurance Annual Limits Work?

-Once you’ve reached your deductible, your pet insurance provider can reimburse you on covered expenses according to your reimbursement rate up to your annual limit.
+First, you pay your deductible.
+Then, your pet insurance provider can reimburse you for covered expenses according to your reimbursement rate up to your annual limit.

 Annual limit example

 To help you see how this all works, let’s look at an example.
-Say your dog needs an $8,000 surgery to remove cancerous tumors, and your MetLife Pet Insurance policy has an annual limit of $10,000.1
+Say your dog needs an $8,000 surgery to remove cancerous tumors, and your MetLife Pet Insurance policy has an annual limit of $10,000, a reimbursement rate of 80%, and a $500 deductible.1

 How To Choose the Right Annual Limit